cernops/collectd-puppet/README.rst

 Generated data
 --------------

-The plugin parses
-``/opt/puppetlabs/puppet/cache/state/last_run_summary.yaml`` and reports
-several single values extracted from there.
+The plugin parses by default ``/opt/puppetlabs/puppet/cache/state/last_run_summary.yaml`` and reports several single values extracted from there.

+Take into account that this path has changed in Puppet7 and becomes ``/opt/puppetlabs/puppet/public/last_run_summary.yaml`` so adjust your configuration accordingly depending on your Puppet version.
+This default will be switched once Puppet6 reaches EOL (expected Feb 2023).

 It will only send data if there has been a Puppet run after the last time Collectd polled.
 This is monitored using a state file located in